 Cheating is defined as copying another student's work and/or submitting another student's work as your own.
 Plagiarism is defined as using other people's research, writing, or intellectual property without giving proper credit to the author.
-Copying and downloading work is considered plagiarism.
-Cheating/Plagiarism is a violation of academic honesty.
-School consequences are determined based upon student, teacher, and administrative conferencing.
+Copying and downloading work is considered plagiarism, along with use AI to generate assignments which are then submitted to the teacher as a student's.
+School consequences are determined based upon student, teacher, and administrative conferencing with a minimum consequence as three days of after school detention.
+This can also result as a grade of a 0 % on the assignment.